21 FAQs people ask about distance selling and marketing

 Many other countries have similar laws protecting their consumers which will apply to any supplier - including businesses based in the UK.
 Within the European Union, most countries' consumer protection laws are very similar.

-17. If we sell or market electronically (for example, through the internet) are the rules the same as for any other kind of distance marketing
+17. If we sell or market online, are the rules the same as for any other kind of distance marketing?

-The distance selling regulations apply to sales made to consumers over the internet (or using other technologies such as digital television) in the same way as they apply to selling using mail order.
+The Consumer Contracts Regulations apply to online sales in the same way as they apply to selling using mail order or on the phone.

 There are also additional regulations you need to consider:

-- If you collect any personal information you must comply with the Data Protection Act;
+- If you collect any personal information you must comply with data protection rules.

-- Sales to businesses are covered by ecommerce regulations, which create similar information requirements to the Consumer Contracts (formerly Distance Selling) regulations (but do not give business customers automatic cancellation rights);
+- Sales to businesses are covered by ecommerce regulations,, which create similar information requirements to the Consumer Contracts Regulations (but do not give business customers automatic cancellation rights).

-- You must make it clear when clicking a button on a website incurs a charge - pre-ticked boxes for chargeable services on order forms have been banned as has using premium rate customer telephone helplines.
+- You must make it clear when clicking a button on a website incurs a charge.
+Pre-ticked boxes for chargeable services on order forms have been banned, as have premium rate customer telephone helplines.